hrmeetsingh/microservices-pact/README.md

    Run the consumer tests in Service A. This produces Pact JSON files describing the contract.

 3. **Publish Pact Files (Optional):**
    If using a Pact Broker, publish the generated Pact files using the provided script.
+This example uses a local Pact Broker running in a Docker container.

 4. **Verify Provider:**
    In Service B, run the provider verification tests.
 These tests will fetch the Pact files and verify that Service B’s API matches the contract.